bsc-pm-ompss-at-fpga/eclipse-ompss/Plugins/Eclipse/README.md

 ![](images/4.png)

-# Check that the resources folder has the tree/token.json
+# Check that the resources folder has the tree/tokens.json

 ![](images/5.png)

-# Synchronize the project with BSCPRagmas using the button
+# Synchronize the project OmpSs Autocompletion Features with BSCPragmas using the "synchronize" button

 ![](images/6.png)